 4) Consumer Insights Via Idea Contests

 You only have to take a look at platforms like Kickstarter (where ideas compete for funding) to see how much these types of competitions drive engagement.
-Utilizing your consumers’ ideas through a competition can be a great way to get some insights into what you could be doing better.
+Utilizing your consumers’ ideas through a competition can be a great way to get insights into what you could be doing better.

-But, hosting it as a competition and rewarding your consumers not only generates a buzz, it also increases brand loyalty.
+But, hosting it as a competition and rewarding your consumers not only generates buzz, it also increases brand loyalty.
 So, it’s not just the results that can help you with your consumer insights.
 The competition process is pretty valuable too.

 In our experience, after companies design and execute one competition, they often gather the important data and ideas they’ve learned to use in subsequent competitions.
 As this process plays out, the greatest benefit may be for the hosts of the contest, since they learn they can cultivate great ideas over time.